VuframeLab/PanicAR/Readme.md

 # PanicAR Framework

-by doPanic - for sales and support contact azeitler@dopanic.com
+by doPanic GmbH - for sales and support contact info@dopanic.com

 ## Information